 Course Structure: CO_Automobile

-The graduates are placed in organizations specialising in products and services related to automobile industry, software solutions, product and technology, like Tata Motors, Mahindra & Mahindra, Daimler India Ltd, Honda 2 wheelers, Tata Consultancy Services, etc.
+The graduates are placed in organizations specialising in products and services related to the automobile industry, software solutions, products and technology, like Tata Motors, Mahindra & Mahindra, Daimler India Ltd, Honda 2 wheelers, Tata Consultancy Services, etc.

 B.Tech in Biomedical Engineering

 Biomedical engineering is the application of engineering principles and design concepts to medicine and biology for healthcare purposes (e.g. diagnostic or therapeutic).
 It bridges the gap between engineering and medicine and uses engineering concepts to advance the field of healthcare and diagnostic medicine.
-It focuses on the application of engineering principles to the analysis, manipulation, design, and construction of biological systems, and on the discovery and application of new engineering principles inspired by the properties of biological systems.
-Biomedical engineers are the ones responsible for making a variety of medical devices such as medical imaging devices, implants, bionics, etc.
+It focuses on the application of engineering principles to the analysis, manipulation, design, and construction of biological systems and the discovery and application of new engineering principles inspired by the properties of biological systems.
+Biomedical engineers are responsible for making various medical devices such as medical imaging devices, implants, bionics, etc.

-Work in these industries would entail navigational, measuring, electromedical and control instruments manufacturing, medical equipment and supplies manufacturing, healthcare and social assistance, etc. Since biomedical engineering by itself is a course specialization that can be opted for after the completion of a EEE/ECE/ICE degree, a Master’s is not necessarily required to get into the field.
-However, as it is with any given Master’s, having one would certainly boost your chances of getting a better job.
-Specializations that can be pursued on completing biomedical engineering include—bioinstrumentation, biomaterials, biomechanics, clinical engineering, rehabilitation engineering, systems physiology, etc.
+Work in these industries would entail navigational, measuring, electromedical and control instruments manufacturing, medical equipment and supplies manufacturing, healthcare and social assistance, etc. Since biomedical engineering is a course specialisation that can be opted for after the completion of a EEE/ECE/ICE degree, a Master’s is not necessarily required to get into the field.
+However, as it is with any given Master’s, having one would undoubtedly boost your chances of getting a better job.specialisations that can be pursued in completing biomedical engineerin include bioinstrumentation, biomaterials, biomechanics, clinical engineering, rehabilitation engineering, systems physiology, etc.

-Biomedical Engineering at MIT was established in the year 1989, under the Department of Electronics and Communication Engineering with an undergraduate course being offered from 1992 onwards.
-The Department of Biomedical Engineering came into existence in the year 1999 to focus on training students in understanding physiological processes and developing innovative approaches for the prevention, diagnosis, and treatment of various diseases.
-Given this stream and the university town of Manipal, all the biology-based subjects such as Anatomy and Physiology, and Basic Clinical Sciences are taught at Kasturba Medical College by the KMC Faculty.
-In terms of quality, both the KMC as well as MIT staff are knowledgeable in their respective fields and are willing to go the extra mile to help interested students out.
+Biomedical Engineering at MIT was established in 1989, under the Department of Electronics and Communication Engineering, with an undergraduate course offered from 1992 onwards.
+The Department of Biomedical Engineering came into existence in 1999 to focus on training students in understanding physiological processes and developing innovative approaches for the prevention, diagnosis, and treatment of various diseases.
+Given this stream and the university town of Manipal, all the biology-based subjects such as Anatomy and Physiology and Basic Clinical Sciences are taught at Kasturba Medical College by the KMC Faculty.
+In terms of quality, both the KMC and MIT staff are knowledgeable in their respective fields and are willing to go the extra mile to help interested students out.